 I meet up with several members of my tour group in St. Peter’s Square, and we return to the hotel on our own using the subway ticket Jennifer gave us earlier.
-I’m completely bagged, so I have a two-hour nap this afternoon.
+I am completely bagged, so I have a two-hour nap this afternoon.
 I had great plans to work on my travel journal, but that doesn’t happen!

 Nine of us go to the Oratorio Bistrot for dinner this evening, which is in the same block as our hotel.
-They have a wine bar downstairs and they have an upstairs patio where lunch and dinner is served.
-It is very nice on the covered patio, and the meals are very tasty.
+They have a wine bar downstairs and an upstairs patio where lunch and dinner is served.
+It is very nice on the covered patio, and the meals are tasty.
 I have rolled veal with bacon as a main, and start with grilled zucchini, which turns out to be more of an omelet.
-I have an Italian beer with dinner, but the rest of the group order two glasses of wine each, since they don’t seem to have house wines served in jugs like the other restaurants we have eaten at up to now.
+I also have an Italian beer with dinner, but the rest of the group order two glasses of wine each, since they don’t seem to have house wines served in jugs like the other restaurants we have eaten in up to now.

 September 13, 2014 – Saturday – Rome to Cinque Terre, Italy